 It’s your accountant’s job to know your average income tax rate.
 But if you want to figure it out for yourself, divide your total tax liability (how much you owe per year) by your total taxable income.

 “Interest expense” refers to the total interest cost of the loan throughout its full term.
 This includes all loan fees you can deduct on your taxes.
 Since most institutions don’t advertise their total interest expense, you’re going to have to ask for it.
-Theoretically, you should do this for every business loan on the table.
+Theoretically, it would be best if you did this for every business loan on the table.

 How Does APR Affect The Cost of Debt?